Allen0518/Customer-Analysis/README.md

 Both k-means and BIRCH clustering algorithms were applied for customer segmentation analysis.
 Beyond clustering, in-depth analysis of cluster results was conducted, using visually intuitive charts to examine the consumption characteristics of individual clusters.
 This assists decision-makers in implementing targeted marketing strategies based on distinct customer segments.

-Language used : Python, R
+Language used : Python, R。
 Development Tools : Jupyter Notebook, R markdoen